chibiboba/JS-120/JS 129/JS 129 study guide.md

 ##### Prototype Chain

-- Every very object in JavaScript has an internal `[[prototype]]` property that can be accessed directly by a `__proto__` property.
+- Every object in JavaScript has an internal `[[prototype]]` property that can be accessed directly by a `__proto__` property.
 This property, referred to as the ‘dunder proto’, essentially points to another object.

 - If a property is not found on an object it will check the object referenced by this `__proto__` property.